LRT Info - Limbo

 At the same time, criminal cases have been opened against several members of the party for the crime of promoting the cult of persons guilty of genocide, crimes against sentient beings and war crimes.

-[EXTERNAL] Herrera, prepared for an unknown summit
+[EXTERNAL] Herera, prepared for an unknown summit

 Herrera Mayor Jenna Traman announced a “fast-track” project to beautify and prepare the city for an international summit.
-She said the main events will take place at the Herrera Fortress, where diplomats will be expected.
+She said the main events will take place at the Herera Fortress, where diplomats will be expected.
 The diplomats will be accommodated at the Treaty Hotel, where security will be increased.

 It is not known exactly what the summit will be about, as the Ministry of Foreign Affairs and Diplomacy has not released any official documents to the press or the public, apart from statements made by Minister Maria Tonova last month.